Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 ### 3.2.5 Power Budget Analysis

-The power consumption of the administration subsystem is a key factor for sustainable operation, particularly if deployed on mobile carts.
+The power consumption of the administration subsystem is a key factor for sustainable operation.
+While the current prototype utilizes a wired Ethernet connection and mains power, this analysis demonstrates the hardware's energy efficiency and suitability for future deployment on battery-powered Workstations on Wheels (WOWs), a common requirement in clinical settings.

 | Component                | Voltage | Current (Max) | Power (W)  | Duty Cycle | Avg Power (W) |
 | ------------------------ | ------- | ------------- | ---------- | ---------- | ------------- |